-(1) A Routine Investigation shall be initiated for each known claims adjusting location or utilization review organization at least, but not limited to, once every five (5) years and, where applicable, shall run concurrently with the profile audit review executed pursuant to Labor Code sections 129 and 129.5.
-The investigation shall include a review of a random sample of requests for authorization, as defined by section 9792.6.1(u), received by the utilization review organization or claims administrator during the three most recent full calendar months preceding the date of the issuance of the Notice of Utilization Review Investigation.
-The investigation may also include a review of any credible complaints received by the Administrative Director since the time of the previous investigation or may include or combine the results of a Target Investigation.
+(A) A Routine Investigation shall be initiated at each claims adjusting location at least once every five (5) years concurrent with the profile audit review done pursuant to Labor Code sections 129 and 129.5.
+The investigation shall include a review of a random sample of requests for authorization, as defined by section 9792.6(q) or section 9792.6.1(u)(t), received by the claims administrator during the three most recent full calendar months preceding the date of the issuance of the Notice of Utilization Review Investigation.
+The investigation may also include a review of any credible complaints received by the Administrative Director since the time of the previous investigation.
 If there has not been a previous investigation, the investigation may include a review of any credible complaints received by the Administrative Director since the effective date of sections 9792.11 through 9792.15.

-(2) Target Investigations:
+(B) Target Investigations: